loveliiivelaugh/shopiforce-connector/README.md

-# Shopiforce Connector sample
+# Shopiforce Connector app sample

-This is a project I have been working on to create a custom connector that integrate Shopify storefronts with Salesforce.
+This is a project I have been working on to create a custom connector that integrates Shopify storefronts with Salesforce.
 I need to do a few things still before this is ready to be shared but I am working on it.
 More to come.

 ### To Do
 * Add client folder to repository